awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.upgrade.md

    Choose the latest minor engine version available for the new cluster, for example, 10\.21\.

-1. Modify the provisioned DB cluster to upgrade it to an Aurora PostgreSQL version that's compatible with Aurora Serverless v2, for example, 13\.7\.
+1. Upgrade the provisioned DB cluster to an Aurora PostgreSQL version that's compatible with Aurora Serverless v2, for example, 13\.7\.
 Follow the procedure in [Upgrading the Aurora PostgreSQL engine to a new major version](USER_UpgradeDBInstance.PostgreSQL.md#USER_UpgradeDBInstance.Upgrading.Manual)\.

    For compatible versions, see [Aurora Serverless v2](Concepts.Aurora_Fea_Regions_DB-eng.Feature.ServerlessV2.md)\.

-1. Modify the writer DB instance of the provisioned DB cluster to use the **Serverless v2** DB instance class\.
+1. Modify the writer DB instance of the provisioned DB cluster to use the **Serverless v2** \(db\.serverless\) DB instance class\.

    For details, see [Converting a provisioned writer or reader to Aurora Serverless v2](aurora-serverless-v2-administration.md#aurora-serverless-v2-converting-from-provisioned)\.